vslokenb/e1039-analysis/AnaData2024/README.md

 ```

 You might execute `jobsub_q --group spinquest --user=$USER` to monitor the job status.
-Once you confirm that the jobs are running fine, you submit more jobs for the other runs;
+Once you confirm that the jobs are running fine, you submit more jobs for the remaining runs;
 ```
 ./gridsub.sh -g -j 11-
 ```